biocore/cmi-workshops/docs/qiita-16S-processing.rst

 This will bring you to another network visualization interface.
 Here, you can add processing steps to your objects.

-Click again on the `per_sample_FASTQ` object.
+Click again on the `FASTQ` object.
 Below the files network, you will see an option to *Choose command*.
 Based on the type of object, this dropdown menu will give a you a list of available processing steps.